hollie/misterhouse/mh/code/public/README.txt

 garage_door_code.pl
  - Jeff Pagel's code for monitoring and controlling garage doors.

+gas_prices.pl
+ - Dan Hoffard's code to find low gas prices in For Worth, TX.

 get_state.php
  - Douglas Parrish's example of how to get mh states from php